 Teaching for Understanding, Not Memorization

 Everyone learns differently, so I use a variety of teaching methods, including diagrams and open discussions, to engage all students.
 I pause and ask my students if they have any questions.
 I even joke that if they don’t ask, I will.
 It always helps create both engagement and some fun.
-As a result, my students share their thoughts and ideas with the group, which fosters a collaborative learning environment and allows them to learn from one another’s experiences and perspectives.
+As a result, my students share their thoughts and ideas with the group, which builds a collaborative learning environment and allows them to learn from one another’s experiences and perspectives.
 I actually learn a lot from these conversations, because so many people have so many different viewpoints, especially during open-ended design discussions.

 I also make the class more engaging by asking them to think like a startup.
 This mindset pushes them to be resourceful, question assumptions, and approach problems with a builder’s mentality rather than waiting for instructions.
 You need to come up with an idea that not only works but is as unique as possible and you also need to make money with it.
 Most engineers lack business savviness, so this helps them early on think about value propositions.
 Blending different styles keeps students involved and helps them absorb the material more naturally.